 Back in John 14, we pick up another principle.
 We find that those of us who have received the Spirit of God—what we 'have' Jesus calls "the Spirit of truth."

-The Spirit of truth, whom the world cannot receive (John 14:17a)
+John 14:17 The Spirit of truth, whom the world cannot receive . . .

-And we understand that's because they are not submissive to receiving it.
+And we understand that is because they are not submissive to receiving it.
 Now, drop down to verse 26.

 Now, it ought to be obvious that the carnal mind (as Romans 8:7 says) is enmity against God.
-It lacks "a quality" for understanding the truth of God.
+It lacks a quality for understanding the truth of God.
 Anything that is at war against God is not going to be open to accepting the Spirit of truth, nor the Word of truth.
-But such a mind, indeed, can come up with clever arguments that do nothing more that 'blur' the situation.
+But such a mind, indeed, can come up with clever arguments that do nothing more than blur the situation.

-Even though this person may be highly intelligent (having all kinds of 'letters' behind his name, and before his name)—it doesn't mean a thing when we are dealing with spiritual things.
-And what is going to happen inevitably is that the person is going to come up with part of the truth; but they are not going to get enough of it, because they are not subject to it.
+Even though this person may be highly intelligent (having all kinds of letters behind his name, and before his name)—it does not mean a thing when we are dealing with spiritual things.
+And what is going to happen inevitably is that the person is going to come up with part of the truth, but they are not going to get enough of it, because they are not subject to it.
 It will be hidden from them.
-They simply do not have "the tool" that is necessary.
+They simply do not have the tool that is necessary.